chika-games/RPG-Maker-Specifications/lmt.md

 | Area | 2 | An area map. |

 #### Edit Position X Tag
 This tag is for editor use only.
-The camera's x-position within an editor<sup>?</sup>.

 | Field | Type | Description |
 | --- | --- | --- |